FIT file parser and decoder

 Main differences between fitdecode and fitparse:

-- CRC computation and matching are both optional.
-CRC can be matched, only computed, or fully ignored for faster reading.
+CRC computation and matching are both optional.
+CRC can be either matched, or only computed, or just ignored for faster reading.

 Why a new library?

 A new library has been created instead of just offering to patch fitparse because many changes and adds in fitdecode break fitparse’s backward compatibilty and because it allowed more freedom during the development of fitdecode.

 This project is distributed under the terms of the MIT license.
 See the LICENSE.txt file for details.

 fitdecode is largely based on the generic approach adopted by fitparse to define FIT types and to decode raw values.
 That includes the module profile.py and all the classes it refers to, as well as the script generate_profile.py.

 FitReader gets the error_handling argument to be less strict on malformed files (issues #13, #16, #18)

 FIT SDK profile upgraded to v21.60